Bayesian Neural Networks versus deep ensembles for uncertainty quantification in machine learning interatomic potentials: Introduction

 Nonetheless, inferring the posterior distribution in BNNs remains significantly more complex and computationally demanding than training standard deterministic neural networks.
 This added complexity constitutes a major practical limitation of BNNs, especially when applied to high-dimensional systems as commonly encountered in materials simulations.

 In the present work, we explore the applicability and the performance of different techniques to measure the uncertainty of deep learning-based MLIPs, in particular deep ensembles and Bayesian neural networks trained with variational inference, which we will refer to as variational Bayesian neural networks (VBNN).
-Starting from the \texttt{\ae net} library~\citep{Artrith2016, Lpez-Zorrilla2023}, we propose a VBNN implementation for MLIPs based on the work of Basora et al.~\citep{Basora2023}, available at~\url{https://github.com/farrisric/bayesaenet}.
+Starting from the \texttt{\ae net} library~\citep{Artrith2016, Lpez-Zorrilla2023}, we propose a VBNN implementation, which supports GPU-accelerated training, for MLIPs based on the work of Basora et al.~\citep{Basora2023}, available at~\url{https://github.com/farrisric/bayesaenet}.
 We employed the Pyro~\citep{bingham2018pyro} probabilistic programming framework, designed for Bayesian inference, along with the TyXe~\citep{Ritter2021} library, which provides tools for converting standard neural networks into Bayesian neural networks.
 We then show a detailed comparison between the predictions and uncertainties produced by DE and VBNNs trained with different approaches.
-The MLIPs have been tested on a dataset comprising 7,815 structures representing various phases of titanium dioxide (TiO\textsubscript{2})~\citep{Artrith2016}.
-To assess how variations in data representation affect predictive accuracy and uncertainty estimation of the different models, we performed the trainings on both the full dataset and a reduced subset.
-In Sec.~\ref{sec:Theory} is offered the theoretical background of the different techniques used for uncertainty quantification, i.e. DE and VBNN.
+The MLIPs were trained using energies only, as well as using both energies and forces, on a dataset comprising 7,815 structures representing various phases of titanium dioxide (TiO\textsubscript{2})~\citep{Artrith2016} and on the energies coming from QM7 dataset, comprising the atomization energies of 7,165 small organic molecules with up to seven heavy atoms (C, N, O, S)~\citep{blum,rupp2012fast}.
+To assess how variations in data representation affect predictive accuracy and uncertainty estimation of the different models, we performed the trainings for energies and forces on both the full dataset and a reduced subset.
+Additional energy-only TiO$_2$ results, including a fourth Bayesian variant based on the Flipout estimator that is incompatible with the joint energy-force likelihood, are also provided for comparison in the Supplementary Information.
+Sec.~\ref{sec:Theory} includes the theoretical background of the different techniques used for uncertainty quantification, i.e. DE and VBNN.
 Sec.~\ref{sec:Framework} outlines the computational framework developed for the present study, describing the dataset, the networks architectures and hyperparameters, and introducing the evaluation metrics used to assess both predictive accuracy and the quality of uncertainty quantification.
-Finally, in Sec.~\ref{sec:Results} the training results and the detailed comparison between the different approaches are reported.
+Finally, the training results and the detailed comparison between the different approaches are reported in Sec.~\ref{sec:Results}.